aizhimou/Sparrow/README.md

 ### Role Based Access Control
 ![Architecture Diagram](documents/assets/sparrow-role-based-permission.drawio.svg)

-All api can be authenticated with a token or a api key in the same role.
+All api can be authenticated with a token or an api key in the same role.

 ### Develop